johnnylau/wbofi/README.md

 -------

-This is a spider project for sina weibo, this little file can transfer userid you type into user's name and download thumb image into your desktop
+This is a spider project for sina weibo, this little file can transfer userid you type into user's name and download avatar image into your desktop

 ## USAGE